artaslove/k2000-scsi2sd-mount/README.md

 ./k2000-scsi2sd-mount.sh [your sdcard device, ie. /dev/sdc]

-This will mount all four partitions as:
+This will mount all four partitions.

-/media/scsi0

-/media/scsi1

-/media/scsi2

-/media/scsi3

 To unmount them, use: